mpozo-montoro/MOS4-Doc.10.6/README.md

-# Supplementary Information Files for the document: Nominal Landings of Sharks MOU Annex 1-Listed Species Reported to FAO Between 2015-2019.
-An Opportunity to Inform Regional Priorities for the Sharks MOU and Improve Data Reporting.
+# Supplementary Information Files for the document: Improving reporting of landings data for species listed in Annex 1 of the Sharks MOU.

 ## Files within this Drive: